 Anne: Again, a great big thank you to my friend, Lindsey, for coming and spending so much time with us over these past four weeks.
 I’m so grateful for her.
 She is a really great example to me of someone who sets boundaries and is doing the best she can to be as healthy as possible and I genuinely admire her and I’m grateful for her friendship.

-I want to thank all of you who have donated to this podcast to make it possible for me to continue sharing this message of hope, healing, and safety to women throughout the whole world.
-If you haven’t already, please go to our website btr.org, scroll down to the bottom, click on Make a Donation and set your monthly recurring donation today.
+I want to thank all of you who support the podcast to make it possible for me to continue sharing this message of hope, healing, and safety to women throughout the whole world.

 Similarly, if you haven’t already, and you’re so inclined, please rate this podcast on iTunes.
 Every single one of your ratings helps bump us up on search engines.
 That means that, as women are searching for things online, they can find us.
 It really helps women who are isolated get the information that they need.